ubersejanus/celebrant-website/_services/on-call-celebrant.md

 weight: 6
 ---

-For those looking to cover their bases in the event your marriage celebrant isn’t available on the big day.
+Are you looking to cover your bases in case your celebrant isn’t available on the big day?

 ![Accounting Services](/images/austin-distel-nGc5RT2HmF0-unsplash.jpg)